derrickholleman/thinkful-stuff/Project-_Local_Library-_Qualified_Assignment-Derrick_Holleman-Solution/docs/function-instructions.md

 - The `name` key which represents the title of the book.
 - The `count` key which represents the number of times the book has been borrowed.

-If more than five books are present, only the top five should be returned.
+Even if there is a tie, the array should only contain no more than five objects.

 **Example:**